paulteeter/paulteeter.github.io/_posts/2020-08-25-Drought-Season.md

 <h2>Final Test Scores</h2>

 After determining that the RandomForest model performed the best, I predicted the outcomes on the training data and checked its accuracy.
 The final test data accuracy was **74.35%**, which is quite a surprise.
-I figured my model would be a little better at predicting, but that it was relatively low is indicitive of how difficult it is to predict rain.
-The weather is notoriously difficult to predict, even with millions of dollars in satellite equipment.
+I figured my model would be a little better at predicting, but that it was relatively low is indicitive of how difficult it is to predict rain and that the training data was overfit.

 <h4>Explaining Model Performance</h4>